 Students must notify their Adult Degree Program Center Manager of any changes to their enrollment.
-This date will be the withdrawal date used in processing any refunds.
+The date of notification will be the withdrawal date used in processing any refunds.

 All courses dropped prior to the start of the course will be refunded in full.
 Definition of a week: 7 days starting on the first scheduled meeting of a class.